top of page

 “The hail!”

 “Okay.
 Fine.”
-I take a deep breath.
+Another deep breath.
 My sunglasses are off, my arms fold themselves across my chest.

 Yep.
 Listening.